President–John Silvas (1-year term)

-Alan has been a participant in INCOSE-LA Chapter activities, most recently having served on the technical program committee for INCOSE-LA 2009 and 2010 Mini-Conferences.
+In terms of INCOSE-LA Chapter activities, he is currently chapter secretary and has recently served on the technical program committee for INCOSE-LA 2009 and 2010 Mini-Conferences.
 He also is an Associate Fellow, American Institute of Aeronautics and Astronautics, a Senior Member, American Society of Mechanical Engineers and a Senior Member, Air Force Association.
 He’s a registered Professional Engineer (Ohio) and is the recipient of the Legion of Honor.

 Alan holds a B.S. from the University of Maryland in Mechanical Engineering and an M.B.A. from New Mexico Highlands University.
 He’s a graduate of the Defense Systems Management College and the National War College’s National Security Management program.

 Harvey Soldan is a Systems Engineer at The Jet Propulsion Laboratory (JPL) and has over 30 years experience in NASA, military, and commercial systems.
 He joined JPL as a contractor in 1987 and is currently the Deep Space Network Systems Engineer for the 70 Meter Replacement Task.
 Previously, he was the Deep Space Network Tracking, Telemetry, and Command Systems Engineer.